-For all grant types, demonstrate that the project description, timeline, and budget are in alignment.
+Demonstrate that the project description, timeline, and budget are in alignment.
 If work has already been performed for this project or you have successfully undertaken a comparable project in the past, please elaborate on these points.
 Demonstrate that project participants or individuals to be hired have the expertise (technical or otherwise) to complete the work.
 Having to master a new application or method will undoubtedly impact the project timeline.